athenahealth/docker-pact-postgres/README.md

 # docker-pact-postgres
-Docker container for pact broker postgres and docker compose
+Docker container for pact broker with postgres and docker compose

 #PACT